LostInBrittany/angular-beers/step-14/README.md

 ## Summary ##

-Now you have written a more complex directive, so it's time to pass to the next step: mobile...
+Now you have written a more complex directive, so it would be time to pass to the next step: mobile...
+But as this tutorial is still a work in progress, I suggest you to go to the [closing notes](../the_end.md) where we'll cover where to go from here.